chebaby/blog/_posts/2020-12-24-build-multilang-showroom-gallery-with-laravel-part-2-database-modeling.md

 Before getting our hands dirty with database migrations, first let's list all possible table that we gon need to build our project, for that, here's some some basic business rules to guide us:

-Website is multilingual, with enlish and french as languages of choise.
+Website is multilingual, Enlish and French as languages of choise.
 Product belongs to one or many categories.
 Categories could have many sub categories (deep to one level).
 Category could have no parent or one parent at max.